oeN/shapes-destroyer-c/README.md

 ## TODOs

+- [ ] find a way to add Tags to the entities and filter the entitis by that tag
 - [ ] render the player in a different way
 - [ ] make the player move
 - [ ] render the inside of the shape in a different color (is it difficult?)
+- [ ] arena memory?
 - [ ] move the systems in another file
 - [ ] add a basic debug UI, don't go crazy, this is an excercise you can use Nuklear
 - [ ] try the trick of a struct with pointers to the function, in order to have simpler names for the functions
   - is that the C way to do things? figure out, and even if it's not try it anyway :)
 - [ ] add a Transform component that contains the position and also the angle of rotation
 - [ ] add a system that constantly rotates the rendered shapes
-- [ ] find a way to add Tags to the entities and filter the entitis by that tag
   - So you can have the Player tag e properly find the player, or the Enemies or the Bullets etc.
 - [ ] use the new shiny math functions you created in the currently implemented systems
 - [ ] add a way to enable/disable systems